EMF Survey Services

 EMF Survey Report

-Our report will show all recorded radiation measurements, and indicate a level of concern for each one.
-These measurements serve as a useful record of the survey findings, and make future comparisons possible.
+For each survey, we produce a written EMF Survey report.
+It will show all recorded radiation measurements, and indicate a level of concern for each one.
+These measurements serve as a useful record of the survey findings, and also make future comparisons possible.

-Where EMF levels are high enough to represent a health hazard, we are often able to recommend action to reduce exposure.
+Where EMF levels are high enough to represent a health hazard, we may be able to recommend action to reduce exposure.
 On the other hand, where we find low EMF levels, we can reassure our clients and give them peace of mind.

 Common EMF Survey Findings